TOAST-DOCS/TOAST-Cloud/en/user-guide.md

 - Corporate Credit Cards Requiring No Signature
     - Check Business Registration Number: Enter business registration number.
     - Enter Credit Card Information: Enter credit card number, valid period, and the first two digits of password, and register it as payment method.

 ##### Complete Registration of Payment Methods
 - If your payment method is successfully registered, you can see it on the Payment Method screen.

-##### Complete Registration of Payment Methods
-- If your payment method is successfully registered, you can see it on the Payment Method screen.